connectomicslab/connectomemapper3/ohbm-brainhack-2020/project_progress.md

   - [x] Organize the sample dataset according to BIDS MRI/EEG standard
      - Already BIDS :)
   - [ ] EEG analysis (computes the inverse solution) by an open-source EEG analysis software such as MNE, EGGLab,... depending of the expertise in the team.
 Dispatched tasks:
-    - [ ] Joan investigates how to get inverse solutions using MNE
     - [ ] Seb computes multi-scale brain parcellations using CMP3 (v3.0.0-RC2)
+    - [ ] Joan and Seb investigate how to get inverse solutions using MNE

-  - [ ] Organization of EEG analysis outputs into the derivatives of the dataset according to new derivatives specs introduced in BIDS 1.4.0 (https://bids-specification.readthedocs.io/en/stable/05-derivatives/01-introduction.html)
+  - [ ] Review EEG analysis outputs into the derivatives of the dataset according to new derivatives specs introduced in BIDS 1.4.0 (https://bids-specification.readthedocs.io/en/stable/05-derivatives/01-introduction.html)

 2. Implementation of Nipype interfaces that:
   - [ ] loads the inverse solutions and their respective x,y,z locations